 In business operations, there are some internal and external uncertainty that might negatively affect how the company achives its goals.
 Such risks include strategy, operation and financial risks.
 Thus, preparing for uncertainty may reduce those risks and reduce the impact to the company.

-The company's board of directors, managing director and department managers regularly assess, analyze risks and their trend that might affect the company.
-Details of risks and preventive measures are as follow;
+The company's audit committee, board of directors, managing director and department managers regularly assess, analyze risks and their trend that might affect the company.
+Detail of policy related is followed: